jamesls/jmes-cookiecutter-python-package/README.md

 Features include:

-* Poetry for dependency management
+* uv for dependency management
 * `pyproject.toml` based build configuration
 * Use Poe the Poet to manage common tasks
-* Mypy, flake8, and pylint for linting/typechecking needs.
+* Ruff for linting and formatting.
-* Adopt auto formatters for Python code (black and isort)
+* pyright for type checking.
 * Use pre-commit to help enforce all PR checks at commit time.
 * Use jmeslog for changelog management.
 * GitHub templates for creating issues